FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 }
 ```

-You can see what an `access_token` looks like.
-The axios request ends with a catch block to handle any error that we may encounter.
+You can see what an `access_token` looks like; it's a JWT.
+The axios request ends with a catch block to handle any errors we may encounter.

-Now, head over to http://localhost:9000/login. if everything goes well, you will end up on your Vue application homepage because that is what we have set in `redirect_uri` and can see the response in the console (the terminal where you are running your server).
+Head over to http://localhost:9000/login.
+If everything goes well, you will end up on your Vue application homepage because that is what we have set in `redirect_uri`.
+You should see the response in the console (the terminal where you are running your server), as you were already logged in.

 ## Adding a logout route

 So, we have a `login` route that the signs in a user and then redirects back to our Vue app.
-Before we handle this `login` route in our Vue app, let’s create a `logout` route in the express server.
+Before we handle add links to login to our Vue app, let's create a `logout` route in the Express server.
 Then we'll be able to easily add them both to the Vue app.
-You will understand why it makes sense to add them together in a bit.

 Inside `server/routes` create a new file named `logout.js`.